tobben1998/scrypto/defi_fund/README.md

 ### Choose what fund you interact on

-Scroll down to "Get Funds in DefiFunds" press the get button to see all the created funds.
+Scroll down to "Get Funds in DefiFunds".
+Press the get button to see all the created funds.
-Select the fund you want to interact on by setting Fund, fundManger and Sharetoken.
+Select the fund you want to interact on by setting Fund, FundManger and Sharetoken.

 ### Trade Beakerfi

-This method is only for the fundmanger.
+This method is only for the fundmanager.
 When you use this method you will trade with the tokens in the fund.
 Select the amount you want to trade.
 The token you want to trade from, and the pool you want to trade with.
-You trade using the pools from https://beaker.fi/
+You will trade using the pools from beaker.fi

 ### Deposit tokens to fund

 If you want to buy part of a fund you can call this method.
-The method will buy up tokens equal to the ratio in the fund using the beaker.fi and depsoit those tokens into the fund.
+The method will buy up tokens equal to the ratio in the fund using beaker.fi, and depsoit those tokens into the fund.
-You will recive sharetokens in retunrn
+You will recive sharetokens in return.

-### Whitdraw tokens from fund
+### Withdraw tokens from fund

 When you want to sell you share of the fund you can use this method.
-By calling this method you will take out your share of all the different tokens, and then use beaker.fi to swap those tokens into the specific token you want.
+By calling this method you will take out your share of all the different tokens in the fund, and then use beaker.fi to swap those tokens into the specific token you want.